sunil-gumatimath/react-hooks/README.md

 - **`CubeCalculator.jsx`** - Demonstrates memoization of expensive calculations (cubing numbers) with a separate counter that doesn't trigger recalculation

+### `useCallback` Hook
+*Location: `src/useCallback-Hook/`*

+The `useCallback` hook returns a memoized callback function.
+This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

+- **`useCallbackComponent.jsx`** - Shows how to memoize a function to prevent a child component from re-rendering.

 ## 🏗️ Project Structure

 ```